ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/update.rst

 Update Victims
 --------------

-To update a Victim, the basic format is:
+The basic format used to update a Victim is:

 .. code::